We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The Indian Ocean Lodge lies on Praslin's south coast, hidden behind takamaka trees and tropical palms along the island's longest beach, Grand Anse.
 The crystal-clear waters surrounding Praslin are excellent for scuba diving and there are some great spots for snorkelling.
 Heading away from the beach, why not join a guided walk through the ancient Vallee de Mai forest - home to the very rare Black Parrot and the coco de mer - the world's heaviest nut.

-After breakfast you will be collected and transferred to the jetty.
+After breakfast you will be collected and transferred to the passenger jetty.
 The high speed ferry whisks you across to La Digue in just 15 minutes.

 Boarding starts 10 minutes before the actual departure time.